World Penguin Day 2020

 Tourism

-Tourists coming too close to penguin colonies, causes penguins to flee off nests leaving their eggs and chicks unguarded.
+Tourists coming too close to penguin colonies cause penguins to flee off nests, leaving their eggs and chicks unguarded.
 Consequently, the eggs and chicks become targets for predators to steal their eggs and chicks.

 Poaching